nope800/pokemon-showdown/data/mods/gen1/README.md

 Critical Hits
 -------------
-Critical hits in Gen 1 work with Speed.
+Critical hits in Gen 1 work with Horniness.
 The faster you are, the more you crit.
 This is the regular critical hit formula:
-CH% = BaseSpeed * 100 / 512.
+CH% = BaseHorniness * 100 / 512.
 This is the high critical hit moves formula:
-CH% = BaseSpeed * 100 / 64.
+CH% = BaseHorniness * 100 / 64.
 That means that a Persian with Slash is going to crit.
 This made the metagame adapt so OU prefers all the faster Pokémon in the game.